rixiobarrios/django-views-and-templates/readme.md

 # Django Views

+## Learning Objectives

+* Explain how we render data in Django using views
+* Use regex to define urls in a Django app
+* Create views using the Django templating language

+## Framing

 In the previous lesson, we looked at how Django deals with data using models.
 Today we are going to look at how to actually display that data using views and templates!